ibm-cloud-docs/vmwaresolutions/vcenter/vc_planning.md

 Plan your instance based on the {{site.data.keyword.cloud}} data center location, your workload capacity requirements, and add-on services requirements.
 Review the following requirements before you order your {{site.data.keyword.vcf-auto}} instance.

-* New deployments of instances with VMware vSphere® 6.5 or 6.7 are not supported.
-* New deployments of multizone instances are not supported.
+New deployments of multizone instances are not supported.
-* New deployments of {{site.data.keyword.vcf-auto-short}} with NSX-V instances are not supported.
+{: note}

 ## Account requirements
 {: #vc_planning-account-req}